tylerwdean/SyllAble/README.md

 We will use atlasgo to manage the schema.
 In the database folder, run this command to apply the changes to the schema:

 atlas migrate diff migration_name --dir "file://migrations" --to "file://schema.sql" --dev-url "docker://postgres/15/dev"

+The atlas migrations are applied to the database during docker compose startup.